Noresund

 Noresund is a small village in Krødsherad in the county of Buskerud, Norway.

 Noresund is located on Lake Krøderen.
 Highway 7 (Riksvei 7) passes through the village.
 Norefjell Ski Area is located 3 kilometers northwest of Noresund.
 The population of Noresund is 331 (2006).

-Noresund is perhaps best known for with association with the Krødsherad Rectory Natural Monument (Krødsherad prestegård naturminne).
-This is the site of the oak tree known as The Old Master.
-This tree was made famous by the poetry of clergyman and poet Jørgen Moe.
-In 1853 Moe became a resident chaplain in Sigdal and Krødsherad, a position he held for ten years.
-At Noresund he found inspiration for one of his most famous poems, "The Old Master" (den gamle Mester).
+Noresund is the location of the Krødsherad Rectory Natural Monument (Krødsherad prestegård naturminne), holding an oak tree known as The Old Master.
+This tree was made famous by the poetry of Jørgen Moe, who was inspired to write "The Old Master" (den gamle Mester) during his time as a chaplain in the village.

 The name

 The first element is the name of the farm Nore (Norse Nórar), the last element is sund n 'sound, strait'.
 The name of the farm is the plural of nór n 'narrow strait' - so the meaning of the name Noresund is 'strait-strait'.
 The actual strait divides Lake Krøderen in two parts (Upper K. and Lower K.).
 The farm Nore has also given name to the mountain Norefjell.